 I’m ridiculously, fence-jumpingly, happy to have finally made it.

 I’ll write up more about how I’m planning to revamp Tronix Defender’s mechanics to make it a little more unique soon, but for now here is something to play.

 This is a link to MiniTronix – a web based miniaturised version my original Tronix game.
 It’s super simple and fairly easy to beat – but in there are the seeds of the proper game, including partially randomised levels and towers which can be destroyed – or in this case destroyed after a certain amount of time…

 Please don’t expect too much – it is just a mini game and I made it well over a year ago – the final Tronix Defender is going to be entirely different in both presentation, play style and mechanics.

-Anyway – here’s a link.
+Anyway – here’s a link to the mini-game.
 Click the pic to play and have fun kids 🙂